CollinHeist/TitleCardMaker/docs/getting_started/connections/tmdb.md

         your behalf (although there's no real danger to your TMDb account - I mean who would steal a free API key?).

-3. Back in TCM, on the Connections page, scroll down towards the bottom and click the <span class="example md-button">Add Connection</span> button beneath _TheMovieDatabase_.

-4. Paste your API key from Step 2 into the API Key input box.
+4. Paste your API key into the API Key input box.

 5. Enter your desired minimum image resolution.
 This is personal preference based on your own quality threshold of images - I personally use `800x400`.
 If